ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Simple INI

-- The plugin contract now correctly states that the plugin offers support for the [properties format][].
+- The plugin contract now correctly states that the plugin offers support for the [properties format](https://en.wikipedia.org/wiki/.properties).
 Before it would state that the plugin offered support for the INI file format.
 This is not true, since the plugin does not support the [section syntax][] of the INI file format.

 ### YAML CPP